funilrys/PyFunceble/README.md

 The main idea behind this repository is to rewrite [Funceble](https://github.com/funilrys/funceble) into a more clean and portable format.

-In other word the main idea behind this repository is to create a script the availability of a given domain, a hosts file or a list of domains by returning `ACTIVE`, `INACTIVE` or `INVALID`.
+In other word the main idea behind this repository is to create a script which check the availability of a given domain, a hosts file or a list of domains by returning `ACTIVE`, `INACTIVE` or `INVALID`.

 ## :book: Wiki as place to be :star2::star2::star2: